AdityaK-27/Netflix_Data_Analysis_SQL/README.md

 ## Objectives

 - Study how content is distributed between Movies and TV Shows.
--Discover which ratings appear most often across different content types.
+- Discover which ratings appear most often across different content types.
--Investigate trends based on release year, country of origin, and duration.
+- Investigate trends based on release year, country of origin, and duration.
--Classify content using keyword-based logic to extract targeted insights.
+- Classify content using keyword-based logic to extract targeted insights.

 ## Dataset